DAUGHTERS of the CROSSLANDS

 “Well, maybe not.”

-The woman’s face twitched as her head cocked to the side with a frown.
+The woman’s face twitched as her head cocked to the side.
+She frowned.
 “You really do not wish to help?”

 Maybe her brother had fully gotten lost this time, and maybe some catastrophe was indeed headed his way, but what did it matter?
-What could Senya do now that was any different than a lifetime of failed attempts to keep him safe?
-Years ago he’d alluded to a plan to go somewhere south beyond Cellenway, maybe even past Dunnenwyr, to find some new kind of rumored knowledge down there.
-Maybe that was Cevellica, maybe it was someone else.
-Something else, someplace else.
-Whatever it was and wherever he was, Senya had long ago lost her sense of him.
-The feeling of his presence had faded away over time, and then had finally gone fully dark.
-She’d felt nothing of his whereabouts in well over three years.
+What could Senya do now that was any different from a lifetime of failed attempts to keep him safe?
+Years ago, he’d alluded to a plan to go somewhere south beyond Cellenway, maybe past Dunnenwyr as well, to find some new rumored knowledge hidden away down there.
+Maybe that was Cevellica.
+Maybe it was someone else.
+He never would tell her exactly where he was, and Senya had long ago lost her sense of him.
+The feeling of his presence had faded away over time and then eventually had gone fully dark.
+She’d sensed nothing of his whereabouts in well over three years.

-Her worry over him had risen to panic at first, and then diminished to simple concern, which resolved over time into a vague, settled sense of loss.
-She couldn’t be sure if it was her own waning abilities that were at fault, or if the same was happening to Raedwin.
+Her worry over him had risen to panic at first and then diminished to simple concern, which resolved over time into a vague, settled sense of loss.
+She couldn’t be sure if it was her own diminishing abilities at fault or if the same was happening to Raedwin.
 In any case, he would do what he did, and there was not much she could do about it.
 Maybe it was better that way.

 She had to let him go.
 She had to.
-Sooner or later Raedwin had to live or die in whatever way he chose for himself.
+Sooner or later, Raedwin had to live or die in whatever way he chose for himself.
 She didn’t want to battle with him anymore.
-Or need to try and save him again.
+Or have to save him again.
 She didn’t want any more messengers in the middle of the night.
-She wanted to just have a safe little home and a small quiet life and never have to look away.
-Sometimes she wanted to erase all the things she had ever seen and all the places she had ever known, maybe even forget where she was, and just stay lost.
+She wanted a safe little home and a small quiet life and never to have to look away.
+Sometimes she wanted to erase all the things she had ever seen and all the places she had ever known, maybe forget who she was to the eyes of this world, and remain a little lost.

 “I am sorry,” she said finally.
 “Thank you for your concern for my brother.
 But I have to ask you to leave now.
 I am going to close this window.
 Please do not come back.”